Ocean City, New Jersey: Climate

 Former Hurricane Sandy struck 12 mi north of the city on October 29, 2012, causing severe storm surge flooding and 70 mph wind gusts.
 The Bayside Center recorded a high tide of 9.31 ft during Sandy, surpassing the previous tidal record set in 1944.
 The storm caused major to severe damage to 29% of the houses in Ocean City, incurring a financial loss of $15.5 million to the tax base.

 Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Ocean City, New Jersey would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).
+According to the A. W. Kuchler U.S. potential natural vegetation types, Ocean City would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).

 Notable people

 People who were born in, residents of, or otherwise closely associated with Ocean City include: